 We know how hard you work on your writing, and we’re giving you a chance to show it off to the world!
-If you wrote something this year that you’re really proud of, we’d love to read it —because we understand that writing is about more than just marks (although marks are nice too).
+If you wrote something this academic year (Fall 2022-Winter 2023) that you’re really proud of, we’d love to read it —because we understand that writing is about more than just marks (although marks are nice too).

 Who can participate?

 You must be a UTM undergraduate student in good standing.

 - You can submit any writing you’ve done for a credit-bearing UTM course this year, such as: